sucho-oai/admin/repo-readme.md

 ## About this project

 The purpose of this project to take harvests of as many Ukrainian OAI-PMH repository servers (metadata and source files) as possible.
 Refer [https://github.com/sucho-oai](https://github.com/sucho-oai) for all the repositories harvested.
-1 Git repository per OAI-PMH repository server or endpoint.
+1 Git repository per OAI-PMH repository endpoint.

+Currently over 800 Ukrainian OAI endpoints have been documented, and harvests started

+### What is a OAI-PMH repository?

+OAI-PMH is an interoperability protocol used by archival and document repository servers.

+### What is a document repository??

+Libraries, universities, institutions, reasearch organisations, academic publishers and more store, manage and publish their important documents - suchs as jounrals, thesis, research, iamges etc.. in doucment repository server - such as ePrints, OJS or Dspace.

 Repositories harvested include (but not limited to) academic journals, thesis PDFs, conference papers, images/photos, maps, scanned paintings and historical phtos - predominently from libraries (Univerities, regional, government, national and research), galleries, museums, government departments etc...

+### Why?

 With the intent that if a Ukrainian repository is taken offline - it can be rebuild using these source files.

+Repository servers from the various Ukrainian organisation contain a huge collection of the knowledge, history and digital artifacts of Ukraines cultural heritage.

+Should anything happen to the physical entity - such as a library or gallery being destroyed, digital copies of their content is avialable in their document repositories.
+Should these digital copies become inaccessible (either servers physically destroyed or offline) this project (as well as [SUCHO.org](https://sucho.org) and the [Internet Archive](https://archive.org)) aim to have copies of the source OAI data and files.

+## SUCHO

 This project and repositories align with the [SUCHO.org](https://sucho.org) Saving Ukrainian Cultural Heritage Online project.
 SUCHO is doing an AMAZING job archiving to the [Internet Archive](https://archive.org) Ukraines curltural hertiage (libraries, galleries, musuems etc..) web site as possible as quickly as possible.
 It's focus is to crawl and archive Ukraines web pages in WACZ format - so they will be availble in perpetuity.
 If you are a cultural heritage profesional please consider volunteering.

+## Where are we at?

 This project has 4 parts: